-151. The terms and conditions of a banking service may allow us to change those terms and conditions in certain situations without your agreement.
+151. The terms and conditions of a banking service may allow us to change those terms and conditions in certain situations without your agreement where allowable under unfair contract terms laws.

-When we tell you about a change to the terms of conditions of our banking services
+When we tell you about a change to the terms and conditions of our banking services

 - 152. If we change our terms and conditions, we will tell you about the change as soon as reasonably possible.
 This includes a change to: - a) our standard fees and charges; or - b) an interest rate. - 153.
 If we change an interest rate, we will tell you no later than the date of the change, unless we are not able to because the interest rate is calculated according to a money market or some other external reference rate, or a rate otherwise designated as a variable or floating rate. - 154.
-Apart from changes to interest rates, if we believe a change is unfavourable to you, then we will give you prior notice of at least 30 days, subject to paragraph 155.
+Apart from changes to interest rates or changes to repayments, if we believe a change is unfavourable to you, then we will give you prior notice of at least 30 days, subject to paragraph 155.

-- 155. We may give you a shorter notice period, or no notice, of an unfavourable change if: - a) we believe doing so is necessary for us to avoid, or to reduce, a material increase in our credit risk or our loss; or - b) there is a change to, or introduction of a government charge that you pay directly, or indirectly, as part of your banking service.
-In that case, we will tell you about the introduction or change reasonably promptly after the government notifies us (however, we do not have to tell you about if the government publicises the introduction or change).
+- 155. We may give you a shorter notice period, or no notice, of an unfavourable change if: - a) It is reasonable for us to manage a material and immediate risk; or - b) there is a change to, or introduction of a government charge that you pay directly, or indirectly, as part of your banking service.
+In that case, we will tell you about the introduction or change reasonably promptly after the government notifies us (however, we do not have to tell you about it if the government publicises the introduction or change).